The Quantum and Classical Streaming Complexity of Quantum and Classical Max-Cut: Introduction

 For \emph{classical} algorithms applied to \emph{classical} $\mcut$, tight bounds\footnote{Up to log factors in the space complexity, as is typical for streaming algorithms.} for the space complexity in terms of the approximation factor are known~\cite{KK19}---our work generalizes these results in both ways, giving tight bounds on the approximation factor attainable in $\lO{n}$ space by quantum streaming algorithms for classical $\mcut$ and by quantum and classical algorithms for $\qmcut$.

 We find, perhaps surprisingly, that quantum streaming algorithms offer no advantage over classical ones in approximating \mcut\ or \qmcut.
-Although our main contribution is a quantum hardness result, in order to approximate \qmcut\ in the stream, we require nontrivial streaming algorithms or analysis, which is a departure from the case of \mcut.
+Although our main contribution is a quantum hardness result, the matching upper bound for approximating \qmcut\ in the stream requires analyzing a nontrivial streaming algorithm, which is a departure from the case of \mcut.